Astralis17/Multiverse/Characters/Character Files/{Character File Template}.md

 ###### Meta Tags
 - #Incomplete - File is incomplete
 - #OC - Completely original character
-- #OCFromMedia - Character is altered from original meaning
+- #OCFromMedia - Character is altered from original media
-- #FromMedia
+- #FromMedia - Character is used from an existing media
-- #Sketchpad
+- #Sketchpad - Character was created by Bee
-- #Amber
+- #Amber - Character was created by Amber
-- #Aurora
+- #Aurora - Character was created by Aurora
-- #Midas
+- #Midas  - Character was created by Midas
-- #Anty
+- #Anty - Character was created by Anthony

 ##### Lore Tags
 - #BasicallyDead - Character hasn't been played in a while